Updated: Oct 26, 2022

 The first step in saying no is knowing yourself and what your life is about.
 Once you know that, ask yourself: does this fit into my life purpose or is it a distraction?
 Then puff out your chest and say, “Nah thanks.”

 Decide what your best yes is and go for it.

 Give yourself permission to disappoint others—haters gonna hate.

 Ask yourself what you really want to do before over-committing and quitting if it’s all too much.

 We were not created to passively go around letting others tell us what to think and believe.

-It’s easy to sit and be quiet, watch as poor leadership hurts other people and puts road blocks in their way.
-True strength is found is using your voice and your agency to make the world a better place.
+It’s easy to sit and be quiet, and watch as poor leadership hurts other people and puts roadblocks in their way.
+True strength is found in using your voice and your agency to make the world a better place.

 Strength Training Tips: